sematext/docs/docs/logagent/how-to-centralize-linux-system-journal.md

-# How to centralize Linux system journal
+# How To Centralize Linux System Journal

 Did you know that most Linux systems have a complete log management solution onboard?
-Distributions based on systemd contain journald and journalctl.
+Distributions based on `systemd` contain `journald` and `journalctl`.

 **systemd-journald** - All Linux system processes write logs to the system journal, which is managed by `journald`.
 The system journal is local log storage.